 (Take a second to wipe the drool from your keyboard.)

-For a gratin such as this one, a Staub ceramic baking dish is an excellent choice for functionality and aesthetics.
-Both oven and broiler safe (both needed for this recipe), this dish is durable, scratch-resistant and easy to clean: a nice perk when bubbly cheese is on the horizon.
+For a gratin such as this one, we love Xtrema's Versa Skillet for functionality and aesthetics.
+Oven and broiler safe (both are needed for this recipe), this dish is durable, scratch-resistant and easy to clean: a nice perk when bubbly cheese is on the horizon.

 - Cook Time